hypertidy/ncapi/README.md

 -   files with pathologies, e.g. character string coordinate values, unused dimensions, broken entities
 -   complex multi-dimensional models
 -   NetCDF sources that use compound types for examples different to L3BIN NASA ocean colour or KEA
+-   anything I haven't thought of that you know about ...

 set up notes
 ============